JunoLab/Juno.jl/README.md

 # Juno.jl

-This package defines Juno's frontend API.
+This package defines [Juno](http://junolab.org/)'s frontend API (to install Juno, follow the instructions [here](https://github.com/JunoLab/uber-juno/blob/master/setup.md)).
 It is aimed primarily at allowing package authors to:

 * Integrate with Juno's display system to define custom output for graphics and data structures
 * Take advantage of frontend features (like showing progress metres or asking for user input) with appropriate fallbacks in other environments